Code-Institute-Submissions/patterns_for_fashion/README.md

 1. Set debug to be true only if there's a variable called development in the environment.
     -   DEBUG = 'DEVELOPMENT' in os.environ

+## AWS account setup
+1. You need to create a AWS account.
+You need toenter a credit card number which will be used for billing if you go above the free usage limits.
+You should thoroughly research and understand the costs.
+1. After signing in your account, in the Service tab search for the s3 and create a new bucket and name it to match your Heroku app.
+1. Select the region closest to you.
+1. Unblok public access and click create bucket.
+1. More on setting up the static files and images with AWS on this [tutorial](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html)

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>